Google Workspace Integration

 In the OAuth scopes (comma-delimited) field,

-Add the following scopes using this code block below.
+Add the scopes in the code block below.
 Click Authorize.

 Below are links for reference: